SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Shapes/ImageShape/README.md

 #Image Shape

-This sample demonstrate how an image node is created.
+This sample demonstrates how an image node is created.